Nacnano/nacnano/README.md

 ### Hi, I am Chotpisit Adunsehawat (Nac)

-- An adaptive student specialize in programming, mathematics, and coordinating projects with excellent responsibility and problem-solving skills
+- An adaptive student specializing in programming, mathematics, and coordinating projects with excellent responsibility and problem-solving skills

-- Seeking further study and practical experience in informatics fields for contributing the world
+- Seeking further study and practical experience in informatics fields to contribute to the world

 - Currently studying Computer Engineering at Chulalongkorn University Class of 2026